alpsjur/Selected-Work/README.md

 ### Computational Physics
 Contains selected reports written for the course FYS3150 - Computational Physics at UiO.
 Most work was done in a group consisting of two people, except project 4, which was an individual work.
 Code, other files and other reports can be found in the repositories  [FYS3150](https://github.com/alpsjur/FYS3150) and [FYS3150prosjekt4](https://github.com/alpsjur/FYS3150prosjekt4).

+### UNIS
+Contains reports for the courses AGF-211 Air–Ice–Sea Interaction and AGF-212 Snow and Ice Processes at The University Centre in Svalbard.
+Both reports where written as part of group projects.